Tags

 Removing the clock movement

-Take the seat board screws out that hold the a href="/clock-movement.html">movement in place.
-In grandfather clocks, these would be on the bottom of the movement going up into the movement's pillar or arbors that hold the plates together.
+Take the seat board screws out that holds the movement in place.
+In grandfather clocks, these would be on the bottom of the movement going up into the movement’s pillar or arbors that hold the plates together.
 In other words, look inside the clock case where the weights are and look straight up.
-IT can be seen the href="/product/clock-movement-seat-board-screws">seat board screws holding the movement in place.
+It can be seen holding the movement in place.
 Take those screws out and the movement will come right out the front where the dial was.
 If the clock is chain driven, it may need the hook and tabs of the chains removed first.
 This means taking off the weight hook and ring on the chain itself.
 This is easy to do.
 Use two needle nose pliers to twist open the link that is holding the hook or ring.
 If it cannot twist open, may have to snap the link.

 Wall and Mantle